FreeCAD/FreeCAD-documentation/wiki/Example_Combined_Footing.md

 8\. click next or click on Main rebars in list view and fill desired input for main rebars in columns of footing reinforcement.

-Only if secondary rebars check is enable then:
+Only if secondary rebars check is enable then   *

 9\. click next or click on XDir Secondary rebar in list view and fill desired input for secondary rebars in X direction in a column in footing reinforcement.